kuzzleio/documentation-old/src/elasticsearch-cookbook/bool-query/index.md

 # The `bool` (Boolean) query

 You might want to explore the theory behind this query to understand it more in detail.
-If you're interested, you can find a good resource on [Wikipedia](https://en.wikipedia.org/wiki/Standard_Boolean_model).
+If you're interested, you can find a good description on [Wikipedia](https://en.wikipedia.org/wiki/Standard_Boolean_model).

 In the boolean compound query, there are 4 occurrence types: